postmanlabs/labs-docs/.github/ISSUE_TEMPLATE/documentation-request.md

 ---

 **Is your request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+For example: "After reviewing the docs, I'm still not sure how to [...]"

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.